Dog Grooming Program

 Short Term Programs

 This program provides detailed information on the proper care of and interaction with a variety of pets—dogs, cats, birds, small mammals, fish and reptiles.
-Subjects include understanding animal communication, such as body language and vocalization, basic nutrition and hygiene, first aid and safety.
-You will also learn how to: build relationships with clients and their pets, ensure personal and homeowner safety, create and maintain schedules, build clientele and much more—everything you need to know to start your own pet sitting and/or dog walking business.
+Subjects include understanding animal communication, such as body language and vocalization, basic nutrition and hygiene, and first aid and safety.
+You’ll also learn how to: build relationships with clients and their pets, ensure personal and homeowner safety, create and maintain schedules, build clientele, and much more—everything you need to know to start your own pet sitting and/or dog walking business.

-The Pet Nutrition and Diet Short Term Program discusses basic nutrition, the regulations governing commercial pet foods, and the nutritional needs for both cats and dogs.
-In this course, you will learn how to read pet food labels including the importance of carbohydrates, fats, proteins, vitamins, minerals, and protective nutrients.
-You will also learn about the different types of diets (i.e. dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
-After the completion of this program, you will have the knowledge to educate your clients on how to provide their animals with proper nutrition based on their pet's individual age, weight, and health condition.
+The Pet Nutrition and Diet Short Term Program discusses basic pet nutrition, the regulations governing commercial pet foods and the nutritional needs for both cats and dogs.
+In this course, you’ll learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals and protective nutrients.
+You’ll also learn about the different types of diets (i.e. dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
+After the completion of this program, you’ll have the knowledge to educate your clients on how to provide their animals with proper nutrition based on their pet's individual age, weight and health condition.

-The Pet Massage Short Term Program gives veterinary staff the knowledge of how to calm each pet they interact with.
-The ability to soothe and calm dogs and cats through touch improves the human-animal relationship and promotes trust and bonding.
+The Pet Massage Short Term Program gives pet groomers, dog trainers, and veterinary staff the knowledge of how to calm each pet they interact with.
+The ability to soothe and calm dogs through touch improves the human-animal relationship and promotes trust and bonding.
 This comprehensive course includes step-by-step instructions that guide you through the details of the choreography of a massage for different sizes and types of pets.
 Topics include: general anatomy and physiology, principles and concepts for different types of massage, creating your workspace, preparing yourself, details for how to develop a pet massage business, and much more!*